A History and Celebration of Swimming the River Thames

 Are we coming full circle?
 In Victorian times there were floating baths on many a river, including the Thames.
 There are now plans for new baths on the Thames,

 Busy writing the first draft of the book, and following up interviews I’ve been wanting to do for a long time, like a chat with Charlie Wittmack who in 2010 as part of his World Triathlon swam the Thames…and continued swimming all the way to France.

 Last month I met with James Stewart, President of the Otter Swimming Club, one of the oldest surviving clubs in the country.
 Formed in London in 1869, it still holds races in the Thames today.
-Their earliest river race was in Shiplake - where club members (below) are pictured on a houseboat in 1905.

 I’ve also been interviewing more Thames swimmers, such as Wouter Van Staden who swam across the estuary, and brothers Richard and Dave Walsh who for five days swam from Lechlade to Teddington in 2009 to raise money for Leukaemia Research.
 They were accompanied by their dad in a kayak.